Some Q&As for people in the areas near selected exhibit sites.

 Q: Can I still put my bins out for collection?

 Of course.
-The event shouldn’t interfere with any access required if your bin day falls during the 25th - 28th of March.
+The event shouldn’t interfere with any access required for bins or to your back yards, since it is happening over a weekend this too should minimise access issues.
 We’d appreciate it if you only put it out for collection and returned it to your yard promptly but we know this isn’t always possible.
 It’s an alley - we know there will be bins.

 Q: Will it be disruptive?

 A: Hopefully not.
-When installing certain works we might need to put in some hooks or nails in the walls but if this affects your property we’ll ask you for permission first and they will be removed and repaired at the end of the exhibtion.
-There might be a few more people around than usual however we’ll be advising visitors to respect these residential areas and to ensure compliance with all current Covid19 regulations while viewing work.
+When installing certain works we might need to put in some hooks or nails in the walls but if this affects your property we’ll ask you for permission first and they will be removed and repaired at the end of the exhibition.
+There might be a few more people around than usual however we’ll be advising visitors to respect these residential areas accordingly and to ensure compliance with all current Covid19 regulations.

 Q: Is there a security or safety risk?